Make your own Basa Fish Curry from scratch at home, chunks of Basa fish marinated in yoghurt, garlic, chilli, turmeric &

 - Add the garlic, chilli and sundried tomato puree to the pan with the garam masala and curry leaves, stir together, next add the curry paste we created earlier.

-- Finally add 250 ml water and 2 tsp sugar and bring to the boil
+- Finally add 250 ml water and 2 teaspoon sugar and bring to the boil

 - Turn heat to medium-low and add back the fish.
 Simmer for 3- 4 mins until warmed through.

 Gia Puree Products